 This case clearly outlines the advantages of using competitions to gauge student's strengths learned in the classroom.
-Furthermore, it supports the link between curricula and practice, and the need for experiential learning.
-This case also gives educators different views to hone and improve upon the pedagogy of their program.
-This comes in the form of different instruction and assessment modalities and provides the opportunity to measure skills in different ways and track them over years or even careers.
+Furthermore, it surmises the link between curricula and practice, and gives educators different views to hone and improve upon the pedagogy of their program.
+This comes in the form of different modality and provides the opportunity to measure skills in different ways and track them over years or even careers.

-Maintaining an inventory of competencies, such as the NICE Framework, and relating these to courses may offer enhanced ways to effectively measure students' knowledge, skills and abilities and lead to more enhanced capabilities in offering credit for courses in a curriculum set.
-Effective cybersecurity pathways from middle school to the end of a career necessitate the ability to understand skills and develop/award credit in a manner that is based on the ability to assess skills and not rely upon a sequence of courses.
-The assessment of experiential learning offers important contributions to assessing learning in a manner that leverages automation and limits time and expense in the assessment process.
+Maintaining an inventory of competencies and relating these to courses may also offer enhanced ways to effectively measure students' knowledge, skills and abilities and lead to more effective capabilities in offering credit for courses in a curriculum set.
+Effective cybersecurity pathways from middle school to the end of a career necessitate the ability to understand skills and develop/award credit in a more effective manner.

-Given these opportunities, we propose that further research on dynamic competitions, such as National and Regional Collegiate Cyber Defense Competitions, Dynamic CTFs, Red vs Blue competitions and others.
-A common leaderboard across these competitions will offer an ability to better understand how to assess learning and enhance the definition and measurement of these dynamic skills that are so critical to aspects of cybersecurity such as incident response, penetration testing, and realtime forensics.
+Given these opportunities, it is proposed that further research be done with dynamic competitions, such as National and Regional Collegiate Cyber Defense Competitions, Dynamic CTFs, Red vs Blue competitions and any others willing to join to gain a better understanding of how to define and measure these dynamic skills that are so critical to aspects of cybersecurity such as incident response, penetration testing, and real-time forensics.